 Submit your meter read

-You can easily submit your reading online via your online portal, My Account.
+You can easily submit your reading online via My Account.
 If you haven’t yet registered for an online account, you can give us your reads here.